#1 With a Bullet: How Many Bullet Points Per Job Should You Include on Your Resume?

 Senior or leadership positions

 If you’re well-established in your career and applying to more senior roles, it can be tempting to want to exceed the 4-6 bullet point rule.
-While up to 8 bullet points for your most recent job can be fine, anything more than that is going to make a recruiter’s eyes glaze over, no matter how impressive your accomplishments are.
+While up to 8 bullet points for your most recent job can be fine, anything more than that will make a recruiter’s eyes glaze over, no matter how impressive your accomplishments are.

-Focus on the achievements that speak to your ability to do the job, which means things like managing a team or department, launching or spearheading new initiatives, and making major improvements to the way things are run.
+Focus on the achievements that speak to your ability to do the job, such as managing a team or department, launching or spearheading new initiatives, and making major improvements to how things are run.

 Stick to 8 bullet points at most if you’re applying for more senior roles, while still trying to keep it to a maximum of 6 bullet points